 Generally, you cannot defer more than an allowable amount each year for all plans covering you.
-For 2024, the allowable limit is \$23,000.
+For 2025, the allowable limit increases to \$23,500.
 If you defer more than the allowable amount for a tax year, you must include the excess in your taxable income for that year.